Installing Sonatype Nexus Repository Using the OpenShift Operator

 spec.ingress.host = <prefix name>.<openshift cluster hostname>

-Use the hostname of your OpenShift cluster with appropriate prefix
+Use the hostname of your OpenShift cluster with the appropriate prefix

 If TLS is required, set the following attributes: